Geriatric Caregiving Tips: Caring for Aging Loved Ones

 Not sure when to step in?
 Watch for red flags like:

-- Missed medication or appointments
+- Missed medications or appointments

 - Neglected hygiene or poor nutrition